kristofer/ziti/README.md

 * CTRL-O: (control oh) Open File into new buffer
 * CTRL-W: kill buffer (not yet)

-#### Cut/Copy/Paste
+#### Cut/Copy/Paste & Deletion
 * CTRL-Space: Set Mark
 * CTRL-X: Cut region from Mark to Cursor into paste buffer
 * CTRL-C: Copy region from Mark to Cursor into paste buffer
-* CTRL-V: Paste copied/cut region into file at Cursor Once you've set the Mark, as you move the cursor, you should be getting underlined text showing the current selection/region.
+* CTRL-V: Paste copied/cut region into file at Cursor _Once you've set the Mark, as you move the cursor, you should be getting underlined text showing the current selection/region._

-* Use Arrows to move, Home, End, and PageUp & PageDown should work
-* CTRL-A: Move to beginning of current line
-* CTRL-E: Move to end of current line

 * Delete: to delete a rune backward
 * CTRL-K: killtoEndOfLine (once) removeLine (twice)

- on mac keyboards:
-* FN+ArrowUp: PageUp (screen full)
-* FN+ArrowDown: PageDown (screen full)

 Setting the cursor with a mouse click should work. (and so, it should work to set the selection. but hey, you MUST SetMark